Justice Clarence Thomas in Hospital With ‘Flu-Like Symptoms’

 Supreme Court Associate Justice Clarence Thomas has been admitted to the hospital with an infection, officials said Sunday.

 Thomas, 73, went to a Washington, D.C., hospital on Friday after experiencing “flu-like symptoms,” court spokesperson Patricia McCabe said in a statement.
+“He underwent tests, was diagnosed with an infection, and is being treated with intravenous antibiotics,” she added.

-“His symptoms are abating, he is resting comfortably, and he expects to be released from the hospital in a day or two,” McCabe said.
+The justice expects to be released from the hospital “in a day or two,” according to McCabe, with his symptoms already abating.

-She reportedly told a CBS correspondent that it was not COVID-related, though Thomas has been vaccinated and boosted against the virus, according to previous reports.
+She reportedly told a CBS correspondent that the unspecified health issue was not COVID-related, though Thomas has been vaccinated and boosted against the virus, according to previous reports.

 The news of Thomas’ hospitalization comes just days after it emerged that Ginni Thomas, the justice’s wife of more than three decades, had attended the “Stop the Steal” rally that preceded the insurrection at the U.S. Capitol on Jan.
 6.